iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 1 reviews"/>
 </p>

+> Why wasn't there an alert when the POTUS called the state of emergency for DC?
+He even mentioned FEMA for receiving info yet crickets feo FEMA.
+Z Typical government restrictions.
+If they block adding Washington D.C. as an area then they are blocking additional information.
+It will only have the activity they want you to know about.
+New rule for citizens.
+See something say nothing.
+You'll be safer that way.<br> :date: __2021-01-12 21:44:55__

 > Stopped working a few days ago.
 Started sending empty alerts.
 Reinstallation didn't help.
 Wouldn't accept location input.<br> :date: __2021-01-04 15:46:26__